Press

 2nd Iraq conflict

-In short: there is again no healthy discourse mediated by the press between the government and the population in which "the best ideas would bubble to the surface".
+In short: there was again no healthy discourse mediated by the press between the government and the population in which "the best ideas would bubble to the surface".

 Roadblocks for the press